Stoke Minster CE Primary Academy

 All pupils are encouraged to participate fully in the life of the school.

-Pupils are involved in the development of their own Pupil Passport.
+Pupils are involved in the development of their own ILP.
 The pupils give their opinion on how the school can support their learning and how they themselves can support their learning both in school and at home.

 Pupils are aware of their targets and know what they have to do to improve.
 Support is tailored to their individual needs.